japila-books/apache-spark-internals/docs/storage/BlockManager.md

   appId: String): Unit
 ----

-initialize initializes a BlockManager on the driver and executors (see xref:ROOT:SparkContext.adoc#creating-instance[Creating SparkContext Instance] and xref:executor:Executor.adoc#creating-instance[Creating Executor Instance], respectively).
+initialize initializes a BlockManager on the driver and executors (see ROOT:SparkContext.md#creating-instance[Creating SparkContext Instance] and executor:Executor.md#creating-instance[Creating Executor Instance], respectively).

 NOTE: The method must be called before a BlockManager can be considered fully operable.

 initialize does the following in order:

-1. Initializes xref:storage:BlockTransferService.adoc#init[BlockTransferService]
+1. Initializes storage:BlockTransferService.md#init[BlockTransferService]
-2. Initializes the internal shuffle client, be it xref:storage:ExternalShuffleClient.adoc[ExternalShuffleClient] or xref:storage:BlockTransferService.adoc[BlockTransferService].
+2. Initializes the internal shuffle client, be it storage:ExternalShuffleClient.md[ExternalShuffleClient] or storage:BlockTransferService.md[BlockTransferService].
-3. xref:BlockManagerMaster.adoc#registerBlockManager[Registers itself with the driver's `BlockManagerMaster`] (using the `id`, `maxMemory` and its `slaveEndpoint`).
+3. BlockManagerMaster.md#registerBlockManager[Registers itself with the driver's `BlockManagerMaster`] (using the `id`, `maxMemory` and its `slaveEndpoint`).
 +
 The `BlockManagerMaster` reference is passed in when the <<creating-instance, BlockManager is created>> on the driver and executors.
-4. Sets <<shuffleServerId, shuffleServerId>> to an instance of xref:storage:BlockManagerId.adoc[] given an executor id, host name and port for xref:storage:BlockTransferService.adoc[BlockTransferService].
+4. Sets <<shuffleServerId, shuffleServerId>> to an instance of storage:BlockManagerId.md[] given an executor id, host name and port for storage:BlockTransferService.md[BlockTransferService].
 5. It creates the address of the server that serves this executor's shuffle files (using <<shuffleServerId, shuffleServerId>>)

 CAUTION: FIXME Review the initialize procedure again